darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 view: darkroom, tethering, map, print
 ---

-The filmstrip can be used to quickly switch between images.
+The filmstrip can be used to quickly switch between images in the darkroom.
 The images shown are the same as those displayed in the lighttable view and are defined by the currently-selected collection.

 ![filmstrip](./filmstrip/filmstrip.png)